-Often when people think of change in the context of urban poverty, they think of finding ways to leave or "get out" of the neighborhoods experiencing poverty.
+Often when people think of change in the context of poverty, they think of finding ways to leave or "get out" of the neighborhoods experiencing poverty.
 Because community centers exist within the communities they serve, they provide a chance to effect change IN the community.
 They allow us to be a present resource for the long-haul.
-Within our centers, we seek to create home-like environments that promote safety, stability, and relationship.
-Community Centers also provide an effective foundation for being a hub of resources (whether provided by us or through partnership with other organizations) to the populations we serve.
+Within our centers, we seek to create home-like environments that promote safety, stability, and relationships.
+Community Centers also provide an effective foundation for being a hub of resources (whether provided by us or through partnership with other organizations) to the neighbors we work alongside.
 As a network, all of our community centers have common values, programming structure, and funding, but have enough autonomy to adapt to the needs and desires of the communities that they serve.

-The communities we serve may appear on the surface to have similar symptomatic struggles like higher than average crime rates or lack of access to resources, but this does not mean they have the same needs.
-These symptoms and many others may stem from differing root causes, express differently, or may not be perceived as the most pressing problems by the community.
+The communities we partner with may appear on the surface to have similar symptomatic struggles like higher than average crime rates or lower than average literacy levels, but this does not mean they have the same needs.
+These symptoms and many others may stem from differing causes, express differently, or may not be perceived as the most pressing problems by the community.
 Our approach has always been and will always be a "listen-first" approach.
 Our namesake stems from the idea that behind every door is a unique story of triumph, struggle, joy, fear, hope, dreams achieved and dreams delayed.

 Transformation assumes that what is needed for change is or was at one-time present.
 When it comes to the work we do, many people assume that a change of geography or simply adding more resources is what is needed for individuals to experience change.
-We believe that people have the right to experience a fulfilling life in the community they call home.
+We believe that people can experience a fulfilling life in the community they call home.

-We seek to change the way people see and feel poverty.
-Seeing refers to narratives.
-We all have beliefs, spoke or unspoken, conscious or unconscious surrounding poverty.
+We seek to change both the narrative about poverty and the experience of poverty.
+We all have beliefs, spoken or unspoken, conscious or unconscious surrounding poverty.
 Most of what we think or believe is shaped and formed by our experiences.
 It is through examining other perspectives, being exposed to new experiences or ideas that our own narratives are challenged.
 As an organization we seek to lovingly challenge and educate wrong narratives wherever we encounter them.
 This starts with ourselves.
 We continually seek to have difficult conversations inside of our organization, to lean into tension, to seek truth, but always in love, and always while believing the best.

-How people "feel poverty" refers to changing the practical experiences of poverty, and the restoration of resources to the communities that we serve.
-This includes resources that we provide through after school programs, literacy, senior citizen programming, parent education, community events, recreation leagues, entrepreneurial training, and more.
+Additionally, we want change the practical experiences of poverty and the restoration of resources to the communities that we serve.
+This includes resources we provide through after school programs, literacy, senior citizen programming, parent education, community events, recreation leagues, entrepreneurial training, and more.
 The resources we cannot provide ourselves, we seek to provide access to through partnerships with governmental and other private organizations.